 A report is prepared and submitted to a medical journal.
 The report is peer-reviewed.
-This means that independent experts in the field provide criticisms, questions and suggestions.
-If the researchers are able to answer these satisfactorily, the medical journal publishes the report.
+This means that independent experts in the field provide criticisms, questions, and suggestions.
+If the researchers can answer these satisfactorily, the medical journal publishes the report.

 When a study is published in a medical journal, it allows many doctors to consider the study, to debate the issues and consider whether they should change the way they treat cancer.

 When the treatment is proven to be better, based on the available medical evidence, clear recommendations can be made about the treatment, such as who should have it, in what dose and for how long.

 Each clinical trial aims to answer specific questions that will help find new and better ways of helping people affected by cancer.
 Three questions must be answered before a new treatment can be used widely: